Best Primary Care EMR Software Buyer's Guide 2025

 Large Practices

-Larger group practices generally comprise more than fifteen or often twenty medical providers.
+Larger group practices generally comprise more than fifteen or, often, twenty medical providers.
 These practices usually provide medical services that fall under various medical specialties (Orthopedics, Pain Management, Surgery, Chiropractic Medicine, Family Medicine, etc.).
-Therefore, these practices require support for multiple users to access the system simultaneously and for the Scheduling software to accommodate multiple locations, providers, and resources such as Dialysis Chairs, procedure room allocation, etc. These practices also keep replacing or adding staff members and need a scalable solution.
+Therefore, these practices require support for multiple users to access the system simultaneously and for the Scheduling software to accommodate multiple locations, providers, and resources, such as dialysis chairs and procedure room allocation.
+These practices also keep replacing or adding staff members, and need a scalable solution.

 Hospitals or Enterprise Organizations

 These customers have the most elaborate list of requirements, which are usually documented in the form of an RFI or RFP to assess and shortlist vendors that can meet them.
-The requirements consist of features like inventory management modules, interface with local labs (LIS), machines, and diagnostic equipment along with drug dispensing (pharmacy management software) and electronic medication administration records (EMAR), etc.
+The requirements consist of features like inventory management modules, interface with local labs (LIS), machines, and diagnostic equipment, along with drug dispensing (pharmacy management software) and electronic medication administration records (EMAR), etc.

 Why Practices Need EMR Software